-The World Survey notes that gender-responsive budget processes at all levels are even more critical in the context of economic crises because they provide the opportunity to analyze planned expenditure and ensure the coherence between policies on gender equality and empowerment of women and allocation of resources.
-It also calls for the improvement of sex-disaggregated data in all areas, including in economic decision-making.
+Gender-responsive budget processes at all levels are even more critical in the context of economic crises because they provide the opportunity to analyze planned expenditure and ensure the coherence between policies on gender equality and empowerment of women and allocation of resources.
+Improvement of sex-disaggregated data in all areas, including in economic decision-making, is also critical.

-The World Survey illustrates that the inequality between women and men in access to economic and financial resources represents a global challenge with implications at individual, family, community and national level.
+The World Survey concludes that the inequality between women and men in access to economic and financial resources represents a global challenge with implications at individual, family, community and national level.
 The inequitable distribution of resources not only leaves half of the world's population at risk, but it also involves a significant economic and development cost which affects the wellbeing of us all, given the strong correlation between the gender distribution of essential resources and growth and development.